fuchenru/How-have-carbon-emissions-affected-climate-change-/README.md

 # How have carbon emissions affected climate change?

-This project investigates the relationship between carbon emissions and climate change.
-Carbon emissions are known to be a leading contributor to climate change, which has significant impacts on the environment and human society.
-Therefore, understanding the relationship between these two variables is crucial.

 ### Background and Motivation

 The purpose of this project is to explore the relationship between carbon emissions and climate change.
 Carbon emissions are known to be a leading contributor to climate change, which has significant impacts on the environment and human society.
 Therefore, understanding the relationship between these two variables is crucial.